ninjeanne/bookly/SRS.md

 -	User System: login, register, invite friends, logout, edit, close account

 A user can give permissions to other users so they’re able to design a new page in the friendship book.
 Users are able to design their own friendship book covers.
 According use cases are:
--	friendship book: design cover, design friendship book page, share friendship book
+-	friendship book: design cover, upload custom images, edit title, delete/add pages
+-	page: add entries, add cover image, add stickers, share page

+Additional content:
+- footer and header for navigation and additional information

 **Our Use-Case-Diagram**